carlynorama/SerialSessionUI/README.md

 # SerialSessionUI

-SwiftUI project for testing [SerialSession](https://github.com/carlynorama/SerialSession) Library.
+SwiftUI project for testing [SerialSession](https://github.com/carlynorama/SerialSession) Library, which depends on [SwiftSerialPort](https://github.com/carlynorama/SwiftSerialPort).

-# WARNING!

-Currently project will hang if enter ReadView() attached to a valid serial port, but one that is not sending any data.

-On the TODO list.
+This project uses SerialSession as a local dependency.
+SwiftSerialPort is a remote dependency pinned to the main branch at the moment.